AMSoftwareNL/DataversePowershell/docs/Add-DataverseColumn.md

 ```

 ### -Required
-The requirment level of the Column.
-Default is 'Optional'.
+The requirement level of the Column

 ```yaml
 Type: AMSoftware.Dataverse.PowerShell.Commands.ColumnRequiredLevel